nicholastmosher/emjc/README.md

 a unique symbol name, for some reason there are places where the symbol number will increment by more than one.
 Besides this, all of the linking works correctly.

+## Type Analysis

+The type analysis takes place in `src/semantics/type_analysis.rs`.
+When running the program with the `--type` option, all name errors and type errors are printed.

 # Benchmarks